openstack/os-service-types/README.rst

 os-service-types
 ================

-Python library for consuming OpenStack sevice-types-authority data
+Python library for consuming OpenStack service-types-authority data

 The `OpenStack Service Types Authority`_ contains information about official OpenStack services and their historical ``service-type`` aliases.